 Heredity is the most common cause of hair loss for men and women.
 However, hair loss should be viewed as a medical concern.
 Individuals experiencing hair loss should be evaluated for underlying illnesses.

-It can be devastating because hair loss is not a cosmetic issue, although those with hair loss may look at it that way, but it may be a sign of underlying illnesses.
+It can be devastating because hair loss is not a cosmetic issue, although those with hair loss may look at it that way, but may be a sign of underlying illnesses.

-Millions affected by hair loss
+Millions are affected by hair loss

 Related Shine365 articles